LifestyleCorp/Medical-Transformers/README.md

 - DeepVul: A Multi-Task Transformer Model for Joint Prediction of Gene Essentiality and Drug Response
 - https://github.com/alaaj27/DeepVul

+## Epigentics
+- Epigenetics is all you need: A Transformer to decode chromatin structural compartments from the epigenome
+-

 ## Molecular engineering
 - Transformer Graph Variational Autoencoder for Generative Molecular Design
 - https://github.com/nnhoangtrieu/TGVAE